Debatik Curri

-Debatik Nazmi Curri (born 28 December 1983) is an Albanian professional football coach and former player who is the current assistant manager of Prishtina.
+Debatik Nazmi Curri (born 28 December 1983) is a Kosovar professional football coach and former player.

 From 2006 to 2015 he was also part of Albania national team, collecting 44 appearances and scoring once.
-He began his career as a defensive midfielder, but his position was changed to a centre back when he joined the Albania national team in 2006.
+He began his career as a defensive midfielder, but his position was changed to a centre-back when he joined the Albania national team in 2006.

 Club career

 Early career

-Curri began his professional career with Prishtina.
+Curri began his professional career with Prishtina soon after the Kosovo War.

 Vorskla Poltava

 On 1 July 2005, Curri signed with Ukrainian side Vorskla Poltava.
 He played for many years on the team, together with fellow Albanians, Armend Dallku & Ahmed Januzi.

 Genclerbirliği

 On 16 May 2010, Curri signed a three-year contract with Turkish Süper Lig side Gençlerbirliği.

 Hoverla Uzhhorod

 On 23 July 2013 he returned to Ukrainian Premier League by signing a two-years contract with FC Hoverla Uzhhorod.